-Our first visit wasn’t only to ski, we had also bought tickets for a steam engine train ride in celebration of the 125th birthday of the.
+Our first visit wasn’t only to ski, we had also bought tickets for a steam engine train ride in celebration of the 125th birthday of the Rhaetian Railway.
 The ride started in Samedan, where we were staying, and took us past Zernez to Scuol and back.
 We enjoyed every whistle and cloud of steam.
 The sun was out and the snow glistened as we passed through snowy forests and little villages.

-Once back in Samedan, we went to theto soak in the mineral baths.
+Once back in Samedan, we went to the spa to soak in the mineral baths.
 Dinner was a delicious ending to a wonderful day.
-We had made reservations at a restaurant belonging to Hotel Donatz.
+We had made reservations at La Padella, a restaurant belonging to Hotel Donatz.
 While I began my meal with a light green salad, my husband enjoyed the white wine soup.
 For our mains, my husband ordered the perch served in a crust of almonds and outstanding roasted rosemary potatoes, and I decided on a local specialty, Pizokel, a buckwheat pasta dish somewhere between pasta and Spätzle, served with vegetables and cheese.
 For dessert we split the gratin of oranges served with vanilla ice-cream.
 The entire meal was fantastic and we are still thinking about that meal!

 Before we left, we headed out on our skis into Val Bever, a quiet valley between Bever and Spinas.
 The ski trail winds through the trees and along the river and is one of the most beautiful ski trails I have been on.